Baby massage oils and techniques are great to help develop your baby’s senses and bring you closer together.

 In order for both parent and baby to fully reap the relaxing benefits of baby massage techniques, there are times when it should be avoided.
 Emma says, “You should not massage a baby if they are agitated, have a temperature, look or feel unwell.
 Your baby should be calm and relaxed.
 If they are full of energy and cannot settle then it’s best left until another time.”

 Most baby massage oils you can buy will be formulated with a blend of oils, but you can always pick and choose between those with specific ingredients depending on your tastes and your baby’s needs.
+These include coconut, rosehip and jojona oils.
 “Always buy organic if possible, but definitely cold-pressed,” adds Emma.

 Best baby massage oil products